ferpetrelli/scoped-controller/README.md

 ## In action

-This setup will work the following way:
+Scopes will be triggered by URL presence.

 ```
-# Get books filtered by year = 2018
+# Get books filtered by year == 2020
-/books?byYear=2018
+/books?byYear=2020

-# Get books filtered by author = cortazar
+# Get books filtered by author == cortazar
 /books?byAuthor=cortazar

 # Get books filtered by year and author